Daredevils: Two Stuntwomen Reveal How They Bring Marvel Characters To Life

 Beyond that, those who audition execute basic stunt moves like rolls and falls and unique skills such as spinning fire.
 Acting might seem like a soft skill in this line of work but making the characters believable is a big part of the job; that’s one reason Hutson believes her experience in that area helped wow the judges.

 Hutson landed the role just two weeks after her audition.
-She was ecstatic — but soon learned that her next effort as a stuntwoman was definitely on a different level: playing with fire.
+She was ecstatic, but soon learned that her next task as a stuntwoman was definitely on a different level: playing with fire.
 “When they offered me the job, they were like, ‘Hey Caitlin, you’re going to do a fight with a weapon that’s on fire.
 How do you feel about that?’” she says.
 “On the outside, I was like, ‘Oh sure!
 No problem.
-I love fire — it’s my favorite element to play with!’ but in actuality, I wouldn’t light a candle in my house.”
+I love fire — it’s my favourite element to play with!’ but in actuality, I wouldn’t light a candle in my house.”

 Advertisement